Alley-Sheridan Scholarship

 In 1955 David Sheridan developed the bubble principle that revolutionized how catheters, cannulae and tubes are used in operative procedures and patient care.
 While the bubble principle was one of Mr. Sheridan’s most significant inventions, it was not his only one.
 In fact, he held or shared more than 50 patents for innovations that greatly improved medical care throughout his lifetime.

 Fortunately, Mr. Sheridan collaborated with others throughout his life.
 Dr. Ralph D. Alley, former head of the Division of Thoracic Surgery at Albany Medical Center, was one of them.
 Moved by his collaborator and friend’s commitment to thoracic surgery, Dave Sheridan donated $1 million to The Thoracic Surgery Foundation to establish the Alley-Sheridan Fund.
-Over the past 25 years, this fund has supported hundreds of thoracic surgeons through scholarships to the leadership training programs at the Kennedy School, Brandeis University, and the American College of Surgeons.
+Over the past 25 years, this fund has supported hundreds of thoracic surgeons through scholarships to the leadership training programs at the Kennedy School, Brandeis University, the American College of Surgeons.
+New in 2025, the Alley-Sheridan Scholarship will provide scholarships for cardiothoracic surgeons to attend the STS Leadership Institute.

 Are you qualified for this award?
 Start your application today!